Christie wins host Indonesia’s signature gold at Asian Games

-JAKARTA, Indonesia (AP) — Every host has a signature event that defines the success of the games, at least in context of sport.
+JAKARTA, Indonesia (AP) — Every host has a signature event that defines the success of the games, at least in the context of sport.

 Jonatan Christie won that for the 2018 Asian Games hosts with a 21-18, 20-22, 21-15 win over Taiwan’s Chou Tien-chen to secure the badminton men’s singles gold medal for Indonesia.

-The 21-year-old Christie, nicknamed Jojo, grabbed the national attention with his shirt-shredding celebration following his semifinal win over Japan’s Kenta Nishimoto and enhanced it with his pressure-packed win in the final.
+The 21-year-old Christie, nicknamed Jojo, grabbed the national attention with his shirt-shredding celebration following his semifinal win over Japan’s Kenta Nishimoto, and intensified it with his pressure-packed win in the final.

 Just like national hero Tan Joe Hok did in 1962 when Indonesia last hosted the games.